JuliaMolSim/DFTK.jl/docs/src/developer/gpu_computations.md

 ## Debugging

-First, make sure the scalar indexing is disabled as these calculations are not computed on GPU but instead on the CPU, as otherwise fallback routines on the CPU are allowed.
+First, make sure the scalar indexing is disabled as otherwise fallback routines on the CPU are allowed.
 While  these are helpful for interactive debugging, these always imply a synchronisation on the device and a data transfer to main memory.
 In practice runs this then results in an unnecessary overhead and the calculation appearing to be struck.